 Legal English for Foreign-Trained Attorneys

 Delaware Law School offers foreign-trained lawyers and students entering our summer law programs the opportunity to attend a one-week Legal English course.
+The Legal English course may also be taken independently of the summer programs.
 This one-week intensive program will include legal reading and analysis, legal vocabulary, legal writing, plus study tips.
 Credit hours are not offered for this program.
-This is only an enrichment course, therefore course credit is not offered for this program and completion of the program cannot be used towards any degree program.
+This is an enrichment course, therefore course credit is not offered for this program and completion of the program cannot be used towards any future degree program.

 Visa Information: Attendees are responsible for obtaining the necessary travel documents.
 Please contact our International Student Services office for assistance via email at [email protected].